Im2rnado/Im2rnado/README.md

 ## I'm a Developer!

-- 🌐 I'm exprienced with JavaScript, TypeScript, C#, and Python.
+- 🌐 I'm exprienced with C#, JavaScript, Python, Dart, and TypeScript.
-- 🔭 I’m currently working on **C# Applications**.
+- 🔭 I’m currently working on **Mobile Applications**.
 - 🌱 My commissions are open, so if you need any projects, don't hesitate to [contact me](#contact-me).
-- 🥅 2021 Goals: Become more advanced in front-end
+- 🥅 2022 Goals: Become more advanced in front-end

-## Projects:
+## Past Projects:
 * **[Fort-Shop](https://github.com/im2rnado/Fort-Shop)**
   * Open-source project which generates the Fortnite Item Shop in an image similar to the in-game design.
 * **[Bonker](https://github.com/im2rnado/Bonker.js)**